Charles E W Bean AWM38 3DRL 606/11/1 - August 1915 part 4

 had bn told tt / Turks in old No3

-post used to lie down, ^in bottom of trench when /
+post used to lie down ^ in bottom of trench when /

 destroyer shelled them.
 The

-destroyer started shelling & over
+destroyer started shelling & our

-men crept out & just very
+men crept out & got very

 close.
 Then / Destroyer